insolor/async-tkinter-loop/README.md

    (other possible ways of installation see [here](https://python-poetry.org/docs/#installation))
 2. Download and unpack or clone [the repository](https://github.com/insolor/async-tkinter-loop).
-3. Run the command `poetry install` or `poetry install -E examples` (the later command installs optional dependencies needed to run some of the examples).
+3. Run the command `poetry install` or `poetry install -E examples` (the later command installs optional dependencies needed to run some examples).
 This command will create `.venv` directory with a virtual environment and install dependencies into it.
    - Run any example with `poetry run python examples/sparks.py` (insert a file name of an example).
-   - Or activate the virtual environment and run an example with `python examples/sparks.py` command.
+   - Or activate the virtual environment with `poetry shell` and run an example with `python examples/sparks.py` command.
 You can also open the directory with the project in some IDE (e.g., PyCharm or VS Code) and select Python interpreter from the virtual environment as a project interpreter, then run examples directly from the IDE.

 ## Some examples